Nostradamus, Baba Vanga And Horacio Villegas World War 3 Predictions Creepily Similar: Will It Destroy Europe?

 Many conspiracy theorists believe that the Bulgarian soothsayer indicated the conflict between South Korea and the North.
 Moreover, Baba Vanga talked about an assassination that would possibly initiate World War 3.
 This is exactly what Nostradamus said in his WW3 predictions.
 He talked about the assassination of “Mabus” that would take place soon after his significant international achievement.
 Baba Vanga warned that assassination attempts on four heads of states would cause World War 3.

-Here comes Clairvoyant Horacio Villegas, who was one of the very first people to predict Donald Trump’s victory in the 2016 presidential election.
+There’s also clairvoyant Horacio Villegas, who was one of the very first people to predict Donald Trump’s victory in the 2016 presidential election.
 He is extremely specific about the date when World War 3 will start.
 The Catholic follower from Texas has said that WW3 will start on May 13, which happens to be the 100th anniversary of the visitation of Our Lady of Fatima – the Virgin Mary, mother of Jesus.
 He has also said that the war will end on October 13, 2017.
 It is the same day when Our Lady had her last visitation in Portugal, according to Catholic beliefs.
 Horacio originally thought Barack Obama to be “Mabus,” the one who gets assassinated in Nostradamus’ predictions.

-“It could now be the president of Syria, Assad, as there is now talk that Trump will target Assad for removal,” Horacio told the Daily Star.
+“It could now be the president of Syria, Bashar al-Assad, as there is now talk that Trump will target Assad for removal,” Horacio told the Daily Star.

 Is World War 3 really going to happen in 2017?
 If you trust the WW3 predictions from Nostradamus, Baba Vanga and Horacio Villegas, you have enough reasons to be worried.